 Emergency dentists are always there to help.
 However, you must groom your children into maintaining healthy oral hygiene habits.
 Children should make a habit of caring for their teeth early in life.
 It becomes difficult to pick up such habits later.

 With the 31st of October around the corner, the Des Moines Dental Group wants parents to be ready.
-Let’s explore ways to prevent Halloween Candy from leading to the dentist’s chair –
+So, let’s explore ways to prevent Halloween Candy from leading to the dentist’s chair –

 How Different Foods Can Affect Your Teeth